jamiebuilds/babel-handbook/README.md

 };
 ```

-However, if you are looking for something specific and shallow.
-There's a good
+However, if you are looking for something specific and shallow, there is a good
 chance you can manually lookup the nodes you need without performing a costly
 traversal.